Identifying the occurrence time of an impending mainshock: A very recent case: Conclusions

-{\bf {\em Note added on 1 August 2019.}} In the main text of the previous version of this paper\cite{EQS15}, it has been reported that a pronounced M$_w$(USGS)=5.4 earthquake (EQ) -or ML(ATH)=5.2 EQ, thus Ms(ATH)=5.7 EQ -which was strongly felt at Athens, Greece at 23:05 UT on 17 November 2014 with an epicenter at 38.64$^o$N 23.40$^o$E has been preceded by an SES activity at Keratea (KER) geoelectrical station uploaded in the arXiv \cite{SARarxiv14} almost three months before, i.e., on 7 August 2014.
-This, as mentioned in the conclusion, is pretty rare since it was the strongest EQ in the area within the coordinates 38.3$^o$N-39.0$^o$N, 23.0$^o$E-23.8$^o$E for more than half a century, i.e., since 1965.
-It has been followed by an EQ of equal magnitude (ML=5.2) almost four minutes later, i.e., at 23:09 UT on 17 November 2014, practically at the same epicenter, i.e., at 38.64$^o$N 23.41$^o$E.
+{\bf {\em Note added on 1 August 2019.}} In the main text of the previous version of this paper\cite{EQS15}, it has been reported that a pronounced M$_w$(USGS)=5.4 earthquake (EQ) -or ML(ATH)=5.2 EQ, thus Ms(ATH)=ML(ATH)+0.5=5.7 EQ -which was strongly felt at Athens, Greece at 23:05 UTC on 17 November 2014 with an epicenter at 38.64$^o$N 23.40$^o$E has been preceded by an SES activity at Keratea (KER) geoelectrical station uploaded in the arXiv \cite{SARarxiv14} almost three months before, i.e., on 7 August 2014 (only if the expected EQ magnitude Ms(ATH) estimated from the amplitude of the SES activity is comparable with or larger than 6.0, quick report is uploaded before the EQ occurrence as explained in the subsection 7.2 of Ref. \cite{SPRINGER}).
+It has been followed by an EQ of equal magnitude (ML=5.2) almost four minutes later, i.e., at 23:09 UTC on 17 November 2014, practically at the same epicenter, i.e., at 38.64$^o$N 23.41$^o$E.

-Here, we report that at 11:13 UT on 19 July 2019, a M$_w$(USGS)=5.3 EQ -or ML(ATH)=5.1- was also stongly felt at Athens with an epicenter at 38.12$^o$N 23.53$^o$E. It has been preceded by an SES activity at KER which can be seen in Fig.3.
+Here, we report that at 11:13 UTC on 19 July 2019, a M$_w$(USGS)=5.3 EQ -or ML(ATH)=5.1- was also stongly felt at Athens with an epicenter at 38.12$^o$N 23.53$^o$E. It has been preceded by an SES activity at KER which can be seen in Fig.3.
 An inspection of this figure shows that it had a different ratio of the SES components compared to the SES activity depicted in Fig.1(a) that preceded the previous EQ in 2014 mentioned above.
 This explains why (e.g., see \citet{VAR91}) the recent 19 July 2019 EQ occurred at a different region of the SES selectivity map of the measuring station depicted in Fig. 1(b).
-Another important difference between these two cases is that the recent event was followed almost 1 hour later, i.e., at 12:11 UT on 19 July 2019, approximately at the same epicenter, i.e., at 38.10$^o$N 23.58$^o$E, by a smaller EQ with ML=4.3.
-The evolution of the seismic activity is currently studied by analysing in natural time the events occurring in the candidate area (Fig. 1(b)) subsequent to the SES activity recorded at KER on 19 June 2019 (Fig. 3) by means of the procedure developed in Section II.
+Another important difference between these two cases is that the recent event was followed almost 1 hour later, i.e., at 12:11 UTC on 19 July 2019, approximately at the same epicenter, i.e., at 38.10$^o$N 23.58$^o$E, by a smaller EQ with ML=4.3.
+The study of the evolution of the seismic activity is made by analysing in natural time the events occurring in the candidate area (Fig. 1(b)) subsequent to the SES activity recorded at KER on 19 June 2019 (Fig. 3) by means of the procedure developed in Section II.
 In view of the complexity of this procedure, which is the most accurate, one may alternatively rely -but only approximately- on the upper time chart depicted in Fig.28 of Ref.\cite{VAR91}, which is explained in simple words in p.35 of \citet{livan}.